vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### CHANGE OF NETWORK PARAMETERS TESTS

-- Change of network parameter "market.liquidityProvision.minLpStakeQuantumMultiple" will change the multiplier of the asset quantum that sets the minimum LP commitment amount.
+- Change of network parameter `market.liquidityProvision.minLpStakeQuantumMultiple` will change the multiplier of the asset quantum that sets the minimum LP commitment amount.
 If `market.liquidityProvision.minLpStakeQuantumMultiple` is changed then no LP orders that have already been submitted are affected.
 However any new submissions or amendments must respect the new amount and those not meeting the new minimum will be rejected. (<a name="0042-LIQF-021" href="#0042-LIQF-021">0042-LIQF-021</a>)
-- Change of network parameter "market.value.windowLength" will affect equity-like share calculations from the next block.
+- Change of network parameter `market.value.windowLength` will affect equity-like share calculations from the next block.
 Decreasing it so that the current period is already longer then the new parameter value will end it immediately and the next period will have the length specified by the updated parameter.
 Increasing it will lengthen the current period up to the the length specified by the updated parameter. (<a name="0042-LIQF-022" href="#0042-LIQF-022">0042-LIQF-022</a>)

 ### SPLITTING FEES BETWEEN liquidity providers